-Our Child Home Safety Advice and Equipment Service offers home safety and fire prevention advice for families across East Sussex.
-We can visit your home to give advice to help you keep your family safe.
+Our Child Home Safety Advice and Equipment Service gives safety tips and helps prevent fires for families in East Sussex.
+We can come to your home and give advice to keep your family safe.

-If you are interested in this service please contact your Health Visitor, Early Help Keyworker, Community Nursery Nurse or Social Worker for more information.
+If you want to use this service, please talk to your Health Visitor, Early Help Keyworker, Community Nursery Nurse, or Social Worker for more info.

-If you aren’t in touch with any of these professionals, then you can contact us directly to find out more.
+If you don't know any of these professionals, you can contact us directly to learn more.

 Who can apply for free home safety equipment?